apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

     oak.query.fastResultSize=true

-With OAK-10424 (since Oak 1.62), it is possible to configure a list of principals that have fast result size enabled, using the OSGi configuration "SessionQuerySettingsProvider" / "directCountsPrincipals".
+With OAK-10424 (since Oak 1.62), it is possible to configure a list of principals that have fast result size enabled for every query, using the OSGi configuration "SessionQuerySettingsProvider" / "directCountsPrincipals".

 #### Quoting